Why Healing Feels Unsafe: Shadow Work and the Nervous System

 ⚡ Why Shadow Work Can Feel Intense for the Nervous System

 Sometimes people begin shadow work and quickly feel overwhelmed.
 This does not mean they are weak.
 It often means the nervous system is encountering emotions it previously worked hard to suppress.
+This is often experienced as shadow work overwhelm, especially when the nervous system is activated too quickly.

 When old memories or emotions surface, the body may react as if the past is happening again.